mazam5/Workout-Exercises-Tracker-Angular/README.md

 6. `charts.component` - This component displays the user's workout progress in a bar graph format.

 7. `page-not-found.component` - This component gets rendered when it navigates to the undefined route.

+### Tests

+The application has the following tests:

+#### Test Components

+- `search-workout-filter.component.spec` - This test checks the following functionalities:

+  - should clear the search field when clearSearch is called
+  - should call clearSearch when clear button is clicked
+  - should show clear button when search input is not empty
+  - should initialize the form with default values
+  - should emit filtersChanged when form values change
+  - should create
+  - should hide clear button when search input is empty

+#### Test Services

+- `data.service.spec` - This test checks the following functionalities:

+  - should return users from USERS if localStorage is empty
+  - should store users in localStorage after first fetch
+  - should be created
+  - should retrieve users from localStorage if data exists